Budweiser asks Paramount to obscure beer image in "Flight"

 "We have asked the studio to obscure the Budweiser trademark in current digital copies of the movie and on all subsequent adaptations of the film."

-"Flight," which was released in U.S. theaters last week, stars Denzel Washington as an airline captain who saves his plane from crashing but is accused of drinking before the flight.
+"Flight," which was released in U.S. theatres last week, stars Denzel Washington as an airline captain who saves his plane from crashing but is accused of drinking before the flight.

 The film, which made $25 million in its opening weekend, has numerous scenes showing Washington consuming alcohol beverages, including Budweiser, which is trademarked by Anheuser-Busch Companies Inc.